ZhouyangJia/LogGrad/README.md

 *LogGrad* is a light weight log-quality assessment tool, which is based on Clang.
 Given a set of projects, *LogGrad* can automatically rank them by log quality.
 The basic idea of ranking is that to what extent the given project misses logs.
-The missing log are classified into 3 types, including project-specific logs, intra-domain important logs and inter-domain important logs.
+The missing logs are classified into 3 types, including project-specific logs, intra-domain important logs and inter-domain important logs.

 ### Usage